ibm-cloud-docs/watson-knowledge-studio/annotate-documents.md

 ### What to do next
 {: #wks_hatask_next}

-After the task is created, you can return to the **Machine Learning Model** > **Annotation Tasks** page to view the progress of each human annotator.
+After the task is created, you can return to the **Annotation Tasks** tab on the **Machine Learning Model** > **Annotations** page to view the progress of each human annotator.
 Also, you can complete the following tasks:

 - Check approved documents that overlap between annotation sets to resolve annotation conflicts.
 - Open a task to add annotation sets to it.
 Ensure that the annotation sets that you add include documents that overlap with documents in the original annotation sets.